KenKundert/btc_annuity/README.rst

 dollars.
 In both scenarios you start with 10 BTC from which you draw out $100k per year to live on.
 The first is a tax free scenario where each year you simply take a loan against your bitcoin on BlockFi.
-This approach does not consume the bitcoin.
+This approach does not consume the bitcoin but builds up debt.
 The second is where you sell enough bitcoin every year to cover your expenses.
+This does not build up debt, but does consume the bitcoin.

 **Assumptions**::